denull/minusql/README.md

 - `/sub/`: subtract new value from the old one
 - `/max/`: select the maximum out of old value and the new one
 - `/min/`: select the minimum out of old value and the new one

+Postgres also support `merge` queries (the syntax is the same as in inserts).

 #### UPDATE Queries